Yubico/yubikit-ios/docs/NFC-Notes.md

 To accommodate the presence of another transport, YubiKit was refactored internally to reuse as much as possible from the existing YubiKit 2.0.x stack.
 However, some of the refactoring touched the interface of the library, but only in a minimal way.

-#### Change #1 - YKFKeySession
+#### Change #1 - YKFSession

-The `YKFKeySession` was renamed `YKFAccessorySession`.
+The `YKFSession` was renamed `YKFAccessorySession`.
 Before adding support for ISO 7816 Tags, introduced in iOS 13, the only way to execute requests against a security key was to use the YubiKey 5Ci over iAP2 protocol when connected via the Lightning connector.
-This was the only *key* supported by the library, hence the name `YKFKeySession`.
+This was the only *key* supported by the library, hence the name `YKFSession`.
 Now the name of the session better reflects the transport of the session and it's consistent with `YKFNFCSession`.
 If the `keySession` was used by the application to execute requests against the YubiKey 5Ci, the call:

 ```swift
 YubiKitManager.shared.keySession.[u2fService/fido2Service/..].execute..